 Welcome to the Psychiatry Residency

 The Department of Psychiatry offers a fully accredited, 4-year residency training program with 36 residents.
 We provide a comprehensive, collaborative, and fulfilling experience in psychiatry training.
 The Maimonides faculty consists of over 30 board-certified psychiatrists who work closely with psychologists, psychiatric nurses, and social workers.
-Our residents gain experience in clinical work and an extensive teaching schedule.
+Our residents gain experience in clinical work and an extensive teaching schedule, with over 65,000 mental health encounters per year.

 We have weekly business meetings where residents can speak to our faculty about any questions, issues, or interests to help improve the program and the resident experience